$1,000 Massage Therapy Scholarship

 Q: Can I submit multiple entries for this scholarship?

-A: No. Only one essay or one video will be accepted per student.
+A: No. Only one essay will be accepted per student.

-To inquire about getting your school approved for the Massage Therapy Student Scholarship, or for assistance promoting this scholarship to your students and potential future students, please fill out the contact form below and we will contact you.
+For inquiries about whether or not your school is approved for the MBLExGuide Scholarship, or for assistance promoting this scholarship to your students and potential future students, please contact us.

 All schools must be in the US and accredited or approved by an appropriate regulatory body to provide initial massage education that meets their state massage therapy or bodywork license requirements.